leodube/DigitalGarden/✏️ Data Structures/array.md

 -   Arrays represent multiple data items of the same type using a single name.

 ###### Disadvantages
 You can’t change the size i.e. once you have declared the array you can’t change its size because of static memory allocation.
-Here Insertion(s) and deletion(s) are difficult as the elements are stored in consecutive memory locations and the shifting operation is costly too.
+Here insertion(s) and deletion(s) are difficult as the elements are stored in consecutive memory locations and the shifting operation is costly too.

 ###### Applications
 -   Array stores data elements of the same data type.